Argyraspodes

 Argyraspodes is a butterfly genus in the family Lycaenidae.
 It is monotypic containing only the species Argyraspodes argyraspis, the warrior silver-spotted copper, which is found in South Africa, in the Western and Eastern Cape, Free State and Northern Cape.

+Description

 The wingspan is 32–38 mm for males and 35–45 mm females.
 Adults are on wing from August to March and sometimes from July to April.